umbauschool/umbauschool.github.io/index.md

 <div class="studio" data-studio="krakow" markdown="1">

 ## Studio Kraków
-Kraków, Poland

-Studio Kraków is a screen-printing workshop and poster exhibition.
+**Kraków, Poland** / Studio Kraków is a screen-printing workshop and poster exhibition.
 During this time, designers, architects, rappers, educators and artists regain creative confidence and recognize how Krakow, Poland has a rich history of utilizing posters as a vehicle for public conversation around the genuine needs and aspirations of society.

 _2019 summer session full_
 **2020 summer session open**